AmgT94/fit-feast/README.md

 ## Features ##

 - Personalized Diet Plan
     - Customized dietary suggestions based on user preferences and health goals.
-- Testimonials from Previous Users
+- ~~ Testimonials from Previous Users ~~
-    - Displaying user experiences and success stories for motivation and credibility.
+    - ~~ Displaying user experiences and success stories for motivation and credibility. ~~
-- Online Appointments
+- ~~ Online Appointments ~~
-    - Scheduling feature for virtual consultations with health professionals.
+    - ~~ Scheduling feature for virtual consultations with health professionals. ~~
+- Health Tips and Articles
+    - Sourced from reputable health and wellness websites
 - Daily and Weekly Health Reports
     - Offering insights and summaries of health progress over time.
 - Search Functionality